Start the trip to Greek Mythology

 Stories of mythology

-The myths of Greek mythology through narratives of gods, heroes and ordinary people unfold values, passions and timeless dilemmas.
-It's not just entertainment. — It's a way to understand the world and nature of man.
-The myths come alive with images and action, carrying knowledge and experience from generation to generation.
-That's why no matter how many years go by, they remain topical and charming.
+The myths of Greek mythology, through stories about gods, heroes, and ordinary people, reveal values, passions, and timeless dilemmas.
+They are not merely entertainment—they are a way to understand the world and human nature.
+Myths come to life through imagery and action, passing on knowledge and experience from one generation to the next.
+That is why, no matter how many years go by, they remain relevant and captivating.

 MYTHOLOGICAL STORIESThe myth of Perseus and Andromeda is one of the most famous and touching stories of Greek mythology.
 It combines heroism with tragedy, divine intervention with